-Permaculture Design Certificate holder, member of Denison Sustainability Committee, member of OEFFA, member of AASHE, member of Climate Reality Leadership Corps., Granville Parent Co-op Preschool, League of Women Voters, and Columbus Arts Festival.
+Permaculture Design Certificate holder, member of Denison Sustainability Committee, member of OEFFA, member of AASHE, member of Climate Reality Leadership Corps.

 - 1. Protecting soil, water and other natural resources in the face of unprecedented development in Licking County. - 2.
 Guiding the development of largescale solar projects - 3.
 Continuing to draw connections among like-minded people and organizations to create a countywide culture of conservation.